 From August 14 – September 1, the Global Foundation for Ocean Exploration (GFOE) and its partners will be exploring the Flower Garden Banks National Marine Sanctuary (FGBNMS).
 This three-week expedition will use GFOE’s Remotely Operated Vehicle (ROV) Yogi and our satellite capability to explore the biodiversity and connectivity processes of mesophotic coral reefs, while bringing it live to the world through the internet.
 Mesophotic coral reefs are found between 130 and 490 feet where there is little sunlight.
 Recreational SCUBA divers can only go to 130 feet, so these corals are difficult to study without special equipment.

 For the first time, GFOE will enable the National Marine Sanctuaries’ Research Vessel Manta to have a capability for “telepresence,” which streams ROV video live through the internet, showcasing FGBNMS to the public and other scientists as the dives are taking place.
 Watch the dives live on our homepage!

-Leg 1: August 14-18
+Leg 2: August 21-25